 “Through extensive feedback, we aim to avoid an outcome where powerful steel companies try to get off as lightly as possible, for example, by grabbing all the recycled steel for themselves.
 To bring down emissions in the steel sector as a whole, it is essential to stick to emission reductions tailored to different players in the field.”

 There is no single innovative steel bullet for the transition of an entire industry.
 That is why a holistic approach to the complex ecosystem is needed.
 Effectiveness does not depend on individual solutions, but on linking them together.

 In line with our environmental programme, we support projects that promote bolder decision-making to reduce emissions in a holistic and sustainable way.
 To promote SBTi’s steel guidelines, we have been supporting WWF Finland’s expert work for the transformation of the steel sector.

 Steel stakeholders, such as institutional investors and client companies, should take decisive action now.
 The final guidance will be completed in the spring, and the draft document will be available for public consultation until 23 January.

-Taneli Rajala is a communications specialist at our foundation.
+Taneli Rajala is our foundation's communications specialist.